ankouros/pTerminal/README.md

   - `insecure` – skip host key verification (for prototyping only)

 The UI exposes a confirmation dialog for unknown / changed host keys and can persist a trusted key via the Go backend.

+## Import / Export

+- Export writes a timestamped config JSON into `~/Downloads`.
+- Import lets you pick a JSON file and overwrites the active config:
+  - A backup of the previous config is created in `~/.config/pterminal/`
+  - All existing sessions are disconnected (host IDs may change during normalization)

 ## Development